krishna01989/glumbi/frontend/README.md

 - JWT token stored in `localStorage` as `glm_token`
 - User role stored as `glm_role` (`PARENT`, `ADMIN`, or `SUPER_ADMIN`)
-- `App.jsx` reads these on mount and initialises auth state synchronously from `window.location.pathname`
+- `hooks/useAuth.js` reads these on mount and initialises auth state synchronously from `window.location.pathname`
 - Google Sign-In uses the Google Identity Services script loaded in `index.html`
 - Admin accounts are always password-only — Google OAuth is not available for `ADMIN` or `SUPER_ADMIN` roles